CtrlK

 Actionability

-No concrete guidance whatsoever - no commit message format, no examples of good/bad messages, no executable code or templates.
-The content describes rather than instructs.
+No concrete guidance whatsoever - no commit message format examples, no templates, no actual formatting rules.
+The content describes what the skill does abstractly rather than providing executable instructions.

 1 / 3